 - a cold stimulation test for Raynaud’s phenomenon.

 For most people, primary Raynaud’s phenomenon is a nuisance rather than a disabling condition.
 However, if Raynaud’s phenomenon does occur, warming the body and the extremities is helpful.
-Retreat indoors, and soak fingers or toes in warm water.
+If you’re outside, go indoors and soak fingers or toes in warm water.
 If a stressful situation triggers the attack, try to remove yourself from the situation and relax.

-The general response to secondary Raynaud’s phenomenon is to treat the underlying illness.
-In severe cases, vasodilating medication (that dilates the blood vessels) may be prescribed to prevent tissue damage.
-Surgery may be needed if a person has skin ulcers or serious tissue damage.
+The general response to secondary Raynaud’s phenomenon is to treat the underlying illness (such as lupus or rheumatoid arthritis).
+In severe cases, to prevent tissue damage you may be prescribed medication that dilates your blood vessels.
+Surgery may be needed if you develop skin ulcers or serious tissue damage.

-- There is no cure for Raynaud’s phenomenon.
+There is no cure for Raynaud’s phenomenon.
 Managing the condition requires avoiding known triggers, particularly exposure to cold temperatures.
-Some suggestions include: